vicentinileonardo/opa-chart/README.md

 # WIP - not ready yet

-This is a Helm chart for [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/latest/kubernetes-tutorial/).
+This is a Helm chart for [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/latest/kubernetes-tutorial/) used as an admission controller in Kubernetes.

 ## How to install